 When you are in Falls of Rough, you'll notice that it is more blue-collar than most other communities in America.
 43.39% of Falls of Rough’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Falls of Rough is a town of construction workers and builders, service providers, and professionals.
 There are especially a lot of people living in Falls of Rough who work in maintenance occupations (12.02%), office and administrative support (8.05%), and teaching (6.61%).

-Telecommuters are a relatively large percentage of the workforce: 10.44% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 10.44% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Falls of Rough is a major vacation destination.
 Much of the town’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Falls of Rough’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Overall, Falls of Rough’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Falls of Rough’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 It is a fairly quiet town because there are relatively few of those groups of people who have a tendency to be noisy.
 (Children, for example, often can't help themselves from being noisy, and being parents ourselves, we know!)
 Falls of Rough has relatively few families with children living at home, and is quieter because of it.
 Renters and college students, for their own reasons, can also be noisy.
 Falls of Rough has few renters and college students.
 But the biggest reason it is quieter in Falls of Rough than in most places in America, is that there are just simply fewer people living here.
 If you think trees make good neighbors, Falls of Rough may be for you.